cloudfoundry/windows-syslog-release/README.md

 c:/var/vcap/sys/log/ (and any subdirectories, recursively) to a configured syslog server.

-It doesn't have any final releases yet, so you'll need to create a dev release to use it.

-## Creating and Uploading a Dev Release
-From the top level of this repository:

-1. copy the go blob into place
-1. `bosh create-release --force`
-1. `bosh upload-release` (you will need to be targeted and signed in to a Director)

 ## Evaluation
 If you wish to interact with this release to evaluate its behavior, here are some tips.